ISSUE 03

 KENNY

 Yeah.
 There’s a second one where there’s a Black store owner whose store had just been destroyed.
 And he’s kind of wandering the streets saying, you know, “This isn’t right!”
-And it’s almost like a primal cry that’s coming from the core of who he is.
+And it’s almost like a primal cry coming from his core.
 And there’s a moment where he’s saying, “I’m from the ghetto too and I’m trying to make it.”
 And he’s sort of just wandering dazed through this crowd of people that are staring at him.
 And that played off of the Korean woman who is saying, “This is America.”

 And thinking about how those are in dialogue with each other with the third image that I see as a triangle in that, which is this moment with this white police officer in riot gear and he’s saying something like, “This is worse than Vietnam.”
 And he talked about how there, they could just shoot at them.
 And he’s like quivering and crying, and saying, “Here, they’re throwing things at us and we just have to stand and take it.”